mapbender/mapbender-documentation/en/book/development/documentation_howto.rst

 Quickstart
 **********
-The Mapbender3 Quickstart is a tutorial to get to know Mapbender.
+The Mapbender Quickstart is a tutorial to get to know Mapbender.
 It is used on OSGeo-Live too http://live.osgeo.org.

 If you want to add a new lesson to the Quickstart:
  * add the subject of you lesson at the beginning of the document (This Quick Start describes how to: ...)